 Wynn’s perfected the wine cask (bag-in-a-box) in 1970, with a tap that was exposed by tearing away a panel on the front of the box.
 The new design offered extra convenience for drinkers and “chateau cardboard” helped to make wine an everyday drink.
 Orlando’s Coolabah wine cask, launched in 1973, became famous with the advertising campaign “Where do you hide your Coolabah?”

-Bag-in-a-box packaging was originally devised in America in 1955, and used to transport battery acid.
-Australian wine-makers were the first to grasp its potential fas a wine container.
+Bag-in-a-box packaging was used in America in 1955 to transport battery acid.
+Australian wine-makers were the first to grasp its potential as a wine container.